MicrosoftDocs/customer-voice/fp-docs/embed-web-page.md

             renderSurvey("surveyDiv", "Bert", "Hair", "bert.hair@contoso.com", "Product Overview");
         }, false);
 </script>
 ```

 The preceding method calls the `renderSurvey` function and passes the required values accordingly.
 In this method, static user details are passed, but you can provide a function that retrieves the logged-in user details.

+> [!NOTE]
+> The above code snippets are provided as an example.
+You must generate the actual embed code from Forms Pro and create methods as per your requirements.

 ### See also